Energy-and-renewable-energy/scaphandre/docs_src/how-to_guides/get process level power in grafana.md

 - [prometheus](https://prometheus.io)
 - [grafana](https://grafana.com)

-We'll say that you already have a running prometheus server and an available grafana instance and that you have added prometheus as a datasource in grafana.
+We'll say that you already have a running prometheus server and an available grafana instance and that you have added prometheus as a datasource in grafana

 How to get metrics per process as you may see [here](https://metrics.hubblo.org) ?